 - Extra-large lamp shades: bottom diameter or width of 16 inches or greater.

 There are three types of fittings used to attach lamp shades to lamp bases.
 Screw-on lamp shades twist on to the lamp’s base with a few easy turns.
 To attach this type of fitting, attach the lamp shade to the base before screwing in the bulb.
 Clip-on lamp shades have a clamp that expands to fit directly on the lightbulb.
 Spider lamp shades fit on top of a metal harp.
 A spider lamp shade is the best option for adding a decorative finial on top.

 It is a common misconception that the maximum wattage of a light bulb is determined by the lamp.
 In fact, the size of the lamp shade determines the maximum wattage of the light bulb.
 The lamp shade should always be a certain distance away from the light bulb for safety reasons.
 Check the chart above to ensure you are using the correct wattage light bulb for your lamp shade.

 New lamp shades are an easy, inexpensive way to change your home decor.
-Now that you know how to properly measure a lamp shade and select the right one for a particular lamp, you can create a big impact with just a tiny change in your home.
+Whether hanging out with family and friends or curling up with a favorite book, a lamp provides just the right amount of light.
+It's important to know how to select and properly measure a lamp shade for the right look and light.
+Ready to swap out your lamp shades?
 Find products fast with image search in The Home Depot Mobile App.
 Snap a picture of an item you like and we'll show you similar products.